 There is a Buddhist meditation where you sit with your own problem and then imagine the whole class of other people in the universe that have suffered something very similar.
 For instance, if you can’t see your children the extent you’d like as the result of a court decision, it can lead to great depression.

 Meditating on how you are part of a class of others who also are unable to see those that they love due to either legal or other reasons, connects you to a whole class of people.

 This helps to release you from your aloneness and increases compassion.
 Of course, you can take steps to go back to court, but the meditation is a door to a different level of understanding.

 I’ll be posting regularly with tips, case studies and hope everyone will feel free to comment as well as send me an e-mail.
 I’m also available through phone or Skype for coaching or to customize a session that incorporates meditation, breathing and/or simple stretching poses to help with self-growth.
+I’ve worked with a number of clients who initially said that their mind races too much or that breathing doesn’t work for who were able to see a difference in their daily reactions.
 If you are in South Florida, I teach at Zenerations of Boca at 6:30 pm on Wednesdays.